-*Cooks notes~ I used maple flavoured golden syrup which is essentially corn syrup in south Africa.
-In the USA it would be maple flavoured corn syrup.
-I’m not a fan of honey flavour in cinnamon buns, but you could replace with honey if you prefer.
+*Cooks notes~ I used maple-flavoured golden syrup which is essentially corn syrup in south Africa.
+In the USA it would be maple-flavoured corn syrup.
+I’m not a fan of the honey flavour in cinnamon buns, but you could replace it with honey if you prefer.
 If you are not a fan of raisins, use pecan nuts as is more traditional.

 - ¼ cup warm water